PDLT-University-of-York/test-split-site/docs/padlet/padlet-discussion-alternative.md

 - What different layout options are available
 - How to create a padlet and share it with your students
 - How to post to a padlet
-- How to use Padlet on a module device.
+- How to use Padlet on a mobile device.

 The rest of this guide covers specifics to help with using Padlet as a discussion board replacement.